qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog320/index.rst

 These notes may be copied and pasted using the traditional copy/ paste methodology for transferring styles between layers in QGIS.

-Layer notes are also supported by and stored within QML (QGIS Style) and QLR (QGIS Later Definition) files.
+Layer notes are also supported by and stored within QML (QGIS Style) and QLR (QGIS Layer Definition) files.

 |image36|